Marfullsen/chary-wallet/README.md

 </div>

 <p align="center">
-  Digital Wallet Memo to keep the accounts of your finances. 💸💰👛
+  Wallet accounting notebook to keep a clear record of your finances. 💸💰👛
 </p>

 <p align="center">